Alejgl04/automation_python/README.md

 - Your local copy will be created.

-### Github Actions

-To make sure the linters' checks using GitHub Actions work properly, you should follow the next steps:

-1. On your recently forked repo, enable GitHub Actions in the Actions tab.

-2. Create the `feature/branch` and push.

-3. Start working on your milestone as usual.

-4. Open a PR from the `feature/branch` when your work is done.

 ### Usage

-- Make sure you have python and node installed.
+- Make sure you have python installed.

 - I recommend the use of VS Code as a code editor, but you can use any code editor.